best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/CODE_OF_CONDUCT.md

 # Code of conduct for `{{ cookiecutter.repo_name }}`

-Contributors to this repository hosted by `{{ cookiecutter.organisation_name }}` are expected to follow the Contributor Covenant Code of Conduct, and those working within Her Majesty's Government are also expected to follow the Civil Service Code.
+Contributors to this repository hosted by `{{ cookiecutter.organisation_handle }}` are expected to follow the Contributor Covenant Code of Conduct, and those working within Her Majesty's Government are also expected to follow the Civil Service Code.

 ## Civil Service Code